-4. The options exercise period is commenced from the date of grant for ten years.
+- 1. The option to Ms. Chow Lai Wah Livia and to her spouse were granted prior to her appointment as Executive Director of the Company on 17 May 2011. - 2.
+The options exercise period is commenced from the date of grant for ten years.
 The options may be exercised at any time with the option period provided that the options have been vested.
-As at 31 March 2011, all options have been vested.
+As at 31 March 2012, all options have been vested.